mlb-rs/mlbt/README.md

 - `p`: pitches pane
 - `b`: box score pane

-To view earlier at bats in the game, use:
+To view different at bats in the game, use:

 - `j`: move to previous play
 - `k`: move to next play
 - `l`: move to the "live" play, or the latest available
 - `s`: move to first play of the game
+- `w`: toggle win probability graph

 To switch the team displayed in the box score: